jean/rapido.plone/docs/use-cases/book.rst

 ----------------------

 If you have a lot of books in your site, you would like to search on the author's name or the back cover content.
-To do this we have to provide a ``SearchableText`` method or field which give the content of the full-text index.
+To do this we have to provide a :py:meth:`SearchableText` method or field which give the content of the full-text index.
-We'll use a *rapido block* and a *rapido content rule action* to compute this ``SearchableText`` field.
+We'll use a *rapido block* and a *rapido content rule action* to compute this :py:meth:`SearchableText` field.

 Rapido block
 ............

-Go to the *Theming* control panel (http://localhost:8080/Plone/@@theming-controlpanel).
+Go to the :guilabel:`Theming` control panel (http://localhost:8080/Plone/@@theming-controlpanel).
 Create a new theme *MyTheme* with this structure.

 .. code-block:: bash